standards-hub/Nuxt_documentation_installation/README.md

       `git remote add origin https://github.com/userAccount/my-project.git
       `git push -u origin master`

-> Note: It is not needed if it is already a repository
+> Note: "$ git init" command, shouldn't be needed if it is already a repository.

 #### 8. Generate the site and publish it:
     `npm run generate`